 Crocheted squares are often called «granny squares».
-Probably because they often are used in blankets, where granny or somebody else, has worked a great amount of squares in a lot of different colours, and put it all together.
-It’s a very smart solution for those who have too much left over of yarn.
+Probably because they often are used in blankets, worked by granny or somebody like her.
+To make one, you will have to crochet a great number of squares in a lot of different colours and put it all together.
+It is a very smart solution if you have too much left over of yarn.
 And most “crafting people” have.

 Sometimes it is just like a door opens, to a new world, only because of the knowledge of a new technique.
 And it is all fun to explore how it works, and to find out which new possibilities it contains.